 Christians spend a lot of time waiting for God to give them what they already have.
 They just don’t see that they already have it.
-We, as Christians, spend a lot of time waiting for liquid assets, when in reality what God gives to us are raw resources.
-It is WE that are responsible to develop those raw resources and turn them into something far greater.
+Yah, we spend a lot of time waiting for liquid assets when in reality what God gives to us are raw resources.
+It is we that are responsible to develop those raw resources and turn them into something far greater.

-You see God doesn’t want slaves; He wants sons.
-It is a slave mindset that waits for liquid assets.
+God doesn’t want slaves; He wants sons.
+And it is a slave mindset that waits for liquid assets.
 “If only I had ____, then I would do _____!”
 This is a total slave mindset that can keep a person stalled for years.
 It is a waiting game that goes nowhere.
 It can even be spiritually disguised as a good thing: “I’m just waiting on God.”

 “Waiting on God” can also be known as “doing nothing with what I have already been given.”
 Basically—it’s a Christian copout.
 A spiritual excuse.